changeworld/azure-docs.pl-pl/articles/private-link/create-private-endpoint-cosmosdb-portal.md

    10.1.255.14 mycosmosaccount-eastus.documents.azure.com

-1. W Pulpit zdalny *myVM*zainstaluj [Eksplorator usługi Microsoft Azure Storage](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows).
+1. In the Remote Desktop of *myVM*, install [Microsoft Azure Storage Explorer](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows).

-1. Wybierz pozycję **konta Cosmos dB (wersja zapoznawcza)** , klikając prawym przyciskiem myszy.
+1. Select **Cosmos DB Accounts (Preview)** with the right-click.

-1. Wybierz pozycję **Połącz z Cosmos DB**.
+1. Select **Connect to Cosmos DB**.

 1. Wybierz pozycję **Interfejs API**.

-1. Wprowadź parametry połączenia, wklejając wcześniej skopiowane informacje.
+1. Enter the connection string by pasting the information previously copied.

 1. Wybierz opcję **Dalej**.

 1. Wybierz przycisk **Połącz**.

-1. Przeglądaj bazy danych i kontenery usługi Azure Cosmos z *mycosmosaccount*.
+1. Browse the Azure Cosmos databases and containers from *mycosmosaccount*.

-1. (Opcjonalnie) Dodaj nowe elementy do *mycosmosaccount*.
+1. (Optionally) add new items to *mycosmosaccount*.

-1. Zamknij połączenie pulpitu zdalnego z *myVM*.
+1. Close the remote desktop connection to *myVM*.

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów

-Gdy skończysz korzystać z prywatnego punktu końcowego, konta usługi Azure Cosmos i maszyny wirtualnej, Usuń grupę zasobów i wszystkie zawarte w niej zasoby:
+When you're done using the Private Endpoint, Azure Cosmos account and the VM, delete the resource group and all of the resources it contains:

-1. Wprowadź * * w polu **wyszukiwania** w górnej części portalu, a następnie wybierz pozycję Lista *zasobów* z wyników wyszukiwania.
+1. Enter *myResourceGroup* in the **Search** box at the top of the portal and select *myResourceGroup* from the search results.

 1. Wybierz pozycję **Usuń grupę zasobów**.

-1. Wprowadź dla elementu *Webresources* , aby **wpisać nazwę grupy zasobów** , a następnie wybierz pozycję **Usuń**.
+1. Enter *myResourceGroup* for **TYPE THE RESOURCE GROUP NAME** and select **Delete**.

 ## <a name="next-steps"></a>Następne kroki

-W tym artykule utworzono MASZYNę wirtualną w sieci wirtualnej, konto usługi Azure Cosmos i prywatny punkt końcowy.
-Nawiązano połączenie z maszyną wirtualną z Internetu i bezpiecznie komunikuje się z kontem usługi Azure Cosmos za pomocą linku prywatnego.
+In this article, you created a VM on a virtual network, an Azure Cosmos account and a Private Endpoint.
+You connected to the VM from the internet and securely communicated to the Azure Cosmos account using Private Link.

-* Aby dowiedzieć się więcej o prywatnym punkcie końcowym, zobacz [co to jest prywatny punkt końcowy platformy Azure?](private-endpoint-overview.md).
+* To learn more about Private Endpoint, see [What is Azure Private Endpoint?](private-endpoint-overview.md).

-* Aby dowiedzieć się więcej na temat ograniczenia prywatnego punktu końcowego w przypadku korzystania z programu z usługą Azure Cosmos DB, zobacz [link prywatny platformy Azure z Azure Cosmos DB](../cosmos-db/how-to-configure-private-endpoints.md) artykułem.
+* To learn more about limitation of Private Endpoint when using with Azure Cosmos DB, see [Azure Private Link with Azure Cosmos DB](../cosmos-db/how-to-configure-private-endpoints.md) article.